sakhmatd/huion-freebsd/README.md

 the broken /dev/ums device.

-Since the quirk is added via vendor ID, it is possible that this would work for other Huion devices.
+Since the quirk is added via vendor ID, it is possible that this would work for most Huion devices.

 # License

-Copyright 2021 Sergei Akhmatdinov
+Copyright 2023 Sergei Akhmatdinov

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.